kcook98765/plugin.video.librarygenie/README.md

 ## Favorites (Read-Only) Integration

-Movie List Manager provides seamless integration with Kodi's built-in Favorites system, allowing you to:
+LibraryGenie provides seamless integration with Kodi's built-in Favorites system, allowing you to:

 - **View Favorites**: Display favorites that map to your movie library
 - **Quick Add**: Add mapped favorites to your custom lists